Kinvey/flex-sdk/README.md

 ### Handler Functions

 Like the Data handlers, FlexFunctions take a handler functions with three arguments:  `request`, `complete`, and `modules`.  `request` represents the handler request's current state, and `complete` is a completion handler for completing the function.
-The modules `modules` argument is an object containing several libraries for accessing Kinvey functionality via your service (for more information, see the section on [modules](#modules)).
+The `modules` argument is an object containing several libraries for accessing Kinvey functionality via your service (for more information, see the section on [modules](#modules)).

-#### request object
+#### request Object

 The request object contains the following properties: